GatherSpot/prd/template/5-mvp.md

    - **Customer Acquisition Cost (CAC):** Calculate the cost to acquire each new user who creates or joins events and compare it to industry benchmarks.

-   - **Customer Lifetime Value (CLV):** Estimate the total revenue expected from a user over their entire relationship with the app, focusing on repeat event creators and frequent event participants.
+   - **Customer Lifetime Value (CLV):** Estimate the total revenue expected from a user over their entire relationship with the app, focusing on repeated event creators and frequent event participants.

 5. **Progress in Discussions with Ecosystem Partners / Investors / Customers:**